Uibaí

 Uibaí is a municipality in the state of Bahia in the North-East region of Brazil.
 It is located about 508 km byroad northwest of Salvador.
 It lies to the northeast of Gentio do Ouro and about 30 km south-southwest of Irecê, the nearest city.
 Xique-Xique and the São Francisco River is to the northwest.

 A rural area, population growth has been slow; in 1950 it had a population of 11,890, and as of 2020 it had a population of 13,891 people.

-Settlements

-The municipality consists of the main town of Uibaí, the District of Hidrolândia, and the settlements Quixabeira, Boca d'Aguá, Olho d’Água, Lagoinha, Laranjeiras, Zumba, Brasil, Poço, Altamira, Sobreira, Grama, Paraibinha, Caldeirão, Faz.
-Boa Sorte, Mandacaru, and Circuito dos Baixões.